A lot of the information about planning your training is designed to make it feel like it's a complex process that demands a high level of knowledge.

 On and on go the questions, debate and arguments about terminology and specifics!

-Does your programme need strength, or power, or flexibility, or speed?
+When planning your training, do you need strength, or power, or flexibility, or speed?
 And what exactly are these things?
 Does it matter?

 The truth is that you can implement a process for planning training that will simplify this completely.
 In a nutshell, you need simply ask yourself this question: